-- 5.2.1 The Link Asset Services modelling approach combines credit ratings, credit watches and credit outlooks in a weighted scoring system which is then combined with an overlay of Credit Default Swaps (CDS) spreads for which the end product is a series of colour coded bands, which indicate the relative creditworthiness of counterparties and therefore suggested duration for investments; a detailed explanation of the Council's approach for approval is given in paragraphs 7.2. - 5.2.2 Investment instruments for use in 2019/20 are listed in Appendix 3 with minimum credit band under this methodology, (where no colour band is provided minimum criteria have been provided). - 5.2.3 The Council has determined that it will only use approved counterparties from other countries with a minimum sovereign rating of AA- from Fitch (or equivalent).
-The list of countries that qualify at the date of the report are given in Appendix 5. - 5.2.4 If there were to be a disorderly Brexit, then it is possible that credit rating agencies could downgrade the sovereign rating for the UK from the current level of AA to AA.
-In the exceptional circumstances that the UK sovereign rating were to fall below AA-then special dispensation would be immediately implemented for the Council to invest with UK banks with a sovereign rating below this AA- threshold. - 5.2.5 No Country limit is provided for the UK or formal sector limits for banks and building societies.
+- 5.2.1 The Link Asset Services modelling approach combines credit ratings, credit watches and credit outlooks in a weighted scoring system which is then combined with an overlay of Credit Default Swaps (CDS) spreads for which the end product is a series of colour coded bands, which indicate the relative creditworthiness of counterparties and therefore suggested duration for investments; a detailed explanation of the Council's approach for approval is given in paragraph 7.2. - 5.2.2 Investment instruments for use in 2021/22 are listed in Appendix 3 with minimum credit band under this methodology, (where no colour band is provided minimum criteria have been specified). - 5.2.3 The Council has determined that it will only use approved counterparties from other countries with a minimum sovereign rating of AA- from Fitch (or equivalent).
+The list of countries that qualify at the date of the report are given in Appendix 5.

-5.3 Investment Strategy 2019/20
+5.3 Investment Strategy 2021/22